⚠ A Rejected Certification Doesn't Just Delay Your Launch, It Can Close the Market Entirely

 1. How much does global market access certification cost?

 Costs vary by destination market, product category, and the number of certifications required.
-QIMA provides a bundled scoping quote — covering testing, certification fees, and local representation where required — after reviewing your product type and target markets, typically within 1 business day.
-No hidden costs are added mid-process.
+QIMA provides a bundled scoping quote covering testing, certification fees, and local representation where required after reviewing your product type and target markets, typically within one business day.
+No hidden costs are added during the certification process.

 2. Can one test campaign cover multiple markets?

-Yes — for markets participating in the IECEE CB Scheme, a single QIMA test report can serve as the basis for national certification across all participating countries.
-This eliminates duplicate testing for multi-market launches and significantly reduces both cost and time to market compared to running separate national test campaigns.
+Yes.
+For markets participating in the IECEE CB Scheme, a single QIMA test report can serve as the basis for national certification across all participating countries.
+This removes the need for duplicate testing in multi-market launches and reduces both cost and time to market, enabling faster global compliance compared to running separate national test programs.

 3. What do I need to provide to get started?